 On March 24, 2006, the Company entered into an amended and restated consulting agreement with Gerald Wagner, Ph.D., a member of the Company's Board of Directors and its former Acting Chief Operating Officer.
-The effective date of this amended and restated agreement was April 1, 2006.
 Under this amended consulting agreement, the Company agreed to pay Dr. Wagner the annual amount of \$180 payable monthly over the term of the agreement.
 In addition, in connection with his ongoing engagement as a consultant, Dr. Wagner received a stock option grant of 50,000 shares of the Company's common stock which vested upon commencement of the pivotal trial for Melafind® in January 2007.
+The Company recorded a \$140 charge to operations during the quarter ended March 31, 2007.